 Administrators, faculty, and staff are issued keys to their respective offices and/or buildings.
-It is your responsibility to safeguard the keys issued to you.
+It is your responsibility to safeguard your keys.
 If you lose College keys it must be reported to Public Safety so an incident report can be filed.
 All buildings are locked after scheduled classes or special events.
 During non-business hours, when the College is closed, entry to buildings is not allowed except with prior written authorization and approval by Vice President for aforementioned area.